Skip to main content

 The cardiovascular risks identified in the WHI, including an increased risk of stroke and VTE, are consistent with the known effects of high-dose oral estrogen and certain synthetic progestins.
 CEE contains a mixture of estrogens, some of which have different metabolic effects than estradiol.

 MPA has known negative effects on vascular function and lipid metabolism.
-It is biologically plausible that a regimen of transdermal estradiol with micronized progesterone would have a substantially different, and more favorable, profile.
+It is biologically plausible that a regimen of transdermal estradiol with micronized progesterone would have a substantially different, and more favorable, cardiovascular risk profile.

 Indeed, subsequent analyses and other large observational studies have supported this view, suggesting that for many women, particularly those who initiate therapy closer to the onset of menopause, the cardiovascular risks of modern, transdermal hormone therapy are low and may even be associated with benefits, such as a reduction in all-cause mortality.